signature-ip-ai/inoculator-user-guide/source/systemconfig.rst

 **User Response Width** - This is an input field for AXI4 User Signal where the user is allowed to input any value between 1 and 64.

+**Address Interleaving** - Refers to the technique of distributing memory address ranges across multiple targets or memory devices in a patterned or alternating manner.
+The default toggle setting is disabled.
+When enabled, the 'Interleaved Channel Size' and 'Interleaving Split' parameters will also appear.

+  Interleaved Channel Size - allows the user to input the desired size and the binary unit.

+  Interleaving Split - defines how a memory address range is divided (or split) into smaller segments for distribution among multiple targets or subordinate nodes in a NoC (Network-on-Chip) system.
+The default setting is disabled.
+The user can enable this using a toggle button.

 **Clock Frequency Validation** – When toggled on, the frequency of each component in the topology must be set individually.
 When toggled off, setting individual frequencies is not required.

 **Register Map Generation** - When toggled on, the Register Map tab becomes visible, allowing the user to view the Register Map table based on the current topology design.